HuseynA28/AdPredictor-Web-services-model-deployment/README.md

-# AdPredictor Web Service
+# AdPredictor Web Service by Huseyn Abdullayev

+## Overview

-This project hosts a machine learning model using FastAPI, which predicts advertising sales based on TV, radio, and newspaper spend.
-The service is containerized using Docker for easy deployment and scalability.
+The AdPredictor Web Service is a cutting-edge solution designed by Huseyn Abdullayev, aimed at revolutionizing the advertising industry.
+This project leverages a machine learning model to predict advertising sales based on investment across various channels such as TV, radio, and newspapers.
+Hosted using FastAPI and containerized with Docker, the service ensures scalability and ease of deployment.

+## Business Problem Solved

+This service addresses the critical business need of optimizing advertising spend.
+By predicting the sales outcomes based on advertising investments, businesses can allocate their budgets more efficiently, maximizing ROI and reducing wastage in underperforming channels.

 ## Project Structure